CopyText/TextCopy/readme.md

 ```
 <sup><a href='/src/BlazorSample/Program.cs#L16-L18' title='File snippet `injectclipboard` was extracted from'>snippet source</a> | <a href='#snippet-injectclipboard' title='Navigate to start of snippet `injectclipboard`'>anchor</a></sup>
 <!-- endsnippet -->

+The instance should be injected by using `IClipboard`.

+There is also a `InjectMockClipboard` that injects an instance of `MockClipboard` with all methods stubbed out.

 ## Supported on